 Here is a weekly chart of Webjet going back to the GFC

 The red horizontal lines denote periods where share price above my valuation and the green horizontal lines showing share price below my valuation at the time.

 In summary, Webjet is an excellent business which has a scalable platform for continued growth.
 The company has a very strong balance sheet.
 The company has very good management with plenty of experience and a clear strategy in place.
 And, the company is trading at a discount to my estimate of 2015 intrinsic value.

 This article is published by Dean Mico.

-Disclosure: Dean Mico owns shares in The Reject Shop Limited.
+Disclosure: The Edge Fund owns shares in Webjet Limited.